 Arrested in or around Reno?
 Call an attorney for help…

 If you or someone you know has been booked at the Washoe County Detention Facility, phone our Nevada Criminal Defense Attorneys at (775) 348-9685 for a free consultation.
-We'll help you make sense of the Nevada bail process while doing everything possible to negotiate and litigate a favorable outcome for your case.
+We will help you make sense of the Nevada bail process while doing everything possible to negotiate and litigate a favorable outcome for your case.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Clark County, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.

-For further reading go to our articles on Nevada criminal defense attorneys, Nevada drug crimes, Nevada crime of battery domestic violence, Nevada felonies, Nevada misdemeanors, Nevada federal crimes, Nevada crime of DUI, Tonopah Jail, how to bail out an inmate at the Washoe County Detention Facility, Beatty Justice Court, Nevada bail process, and Nevada crime of shoplifting.
+For further reading go to our articles on Nevada criminal defense attorneys, Nevada drug crimes, Nevada crime of battery domestic violence, Nevada felonies, Nevada misdemeanors, Nevada federal crimes, Nevada crime of DUI, Tonopah Jail, how to bail out an inmate from the Washoe County Detention Facility, Beatty Justice Court, Nevada bail process, and Nevada crime of shoplifting.